1. ENTERING THE BAR MOCK TRIAL COMPETITION

-The Bar Mock Trial PLUS membership of £290 includes unlimited access to more than twenty-five lessons which tackle a number of SMSC, Citizenship and PSHE themes using the topic of the law for 12 months, as well as the benefits listed above.
+The Bar Mock Trial PLUS membership of £300 includes unlimited access for 12 months to more than twenty-five lessons, which tackle a number of SMSC, Citizenship and PSHE themes using the topic of the law, as well as the benefits listed above.

 Allocations will not be processed until both your application form and entry fee have been received.

 Each year of the competition we receive more applications than we have places available.
 Priority will be given to applications in the following order:

 - new schools which have applied before the deadline, or schools which we consider will help to meet our goals of increasing social mobility and social inclusion through the programme;

 - reserve schools which were not placed in the previous year and have applied before the deadline;